A. 'Under The Greenwood Tree' (baritone and piano)

 Four songs about the coastal scenery of the UK, with some beautifully descriptive words by John Betjeman.
 The first song contains a musical reference to ‘Tintagel’ by Arnold Bax.

-ii) ‘Bay at Anglesea’
+'Bay at Anglesea' sung by Peter Edge

-A Light-hearted, comical song about a couple who just can’t cope that well with each other.
-One of two songs especially written for the Peter Trancell Competition, 2024.
+1) C’est La Vie’ – A light-hearted, comical song about a contemporary couple who just can’t cope that well with each other.

 Voice And Orchestra